 We've created two versions.
 The Express Version is perfect for younger children (Key Stage 1) and can be covered in a single lesson.
-The Full Version is ideal for all other age groups, and includes more insights about each organ and how to keep them healthy.
-At the end of this version, you'll also find a number of optional reflection questions, case studies and stories you can chat through with your class.
+The Full Version is ideal for all other age groups, and includes more insights and fun, interactive challenges for students looking to change the world by changing their habits!
 To make your job even easier, we've created supporting Lesson Presentation Notes.